The LORD is my rock, my fortress and my deliverer;

 my God is my rock, in whom I take refuge,

-As this holy season comes to a close for both faiths, I wish my Jewish friends a blessed Passover, and to my Christian friends, a blessed Easter.
-For the past several days, I have been sharing some reflections on the Passover celebration and the lessons that can be gleaned from it for Jews and Christians alike.
+During this holy season for both faiths, I wish my Jewish friends a blessed Passover, and to my Christian friends, a blessed Easter.
+I have been sharing some devotional reflections on the Passover celebration and the lessons that can be gleaned from it for Jews and Christians alike.
 In fact, many of the sacred aspects of Christian worship trace their spiritual roots directly to the Jewish faith and the early history of the nation of Israel.

 Such is the case with the term “Paschal Lamb,” or “Lamb of God,” which in the Christian tradition refers to Jesus.
 From the Jewish perspective, the term is Korban Pesach, or “sacrifice of Passover,” which dates back to the first Exodus.
 The blood of a sacrificed lamb, which was smeared on the doorframes of each Jewish household, served as a sign of deliverance from death striking their firstborn sons.
 The lamb’s blood would be the only path to salvation — without it, their firstborn would die, along with those of the Egyptians.

-This year, as my Christian friends celebrate Easter, remember the Jews’ miraculous deliverance on that first Passover and of God’s divine leading from bondage to freedom.
+This year, as my Christian friends celebrate Easter, it is good to remember the Jews’ miraculous deliverance on that first Passover and of God’s divine leadership taking them from bondage to freedom.
 Let us celebrate and praise along with David, in the words of Psalm 18, our rock, our fortress, and the horn of our salvation.